How Car Exhausts Work

 A detailed look at car exhausts

 To the untrained eye it might look as though car exhausts are just metal tubes that emit gases from your engine out into the atmosphere.
-While that is one of their main functions, the role of the exhaust system is far more complicated than that, but we’ve put together a hand guide that will tell you all you need to know about car exhaust parts and systems.
+While that is one of their main functions, the role of the exhaust system is far more complicated than that, but we’ve put together a handy guide that will tell you all you need to know about car exhaust parts and systems.

 Depending on the make and model of your car, your exhaust system will vary in terms of the design and even the position, but they all work in essentially the same way.
 The main purpose of your car exhausts is to carry the emissions from the front of the vehicle away from the car through a series of pipes and boxes, and into the air.